 “My goal is to peak big in Rio, because my goal is to win gold,” she said in a recent article.
 “Just knowing that my training is coming together, and I’m where I would like to be, I just will keep working and get ready for Rio.”

 Carter has had a stellar year, winning the International Association of Athletics Federations World Indoor title in March and breaking the Indoor Women’s Shot Put Record when she took home the gold with a throw of 66 feet, 3.75 inches.

 It was more of the same this month in Eugene, Oregon.
 Carter was the highlight of the final days of the USA Track and Field Olympic Qualifiers when she came from behind to surpass collegiate record holder Raven Saunders from Charleston, South Carolina with a throw of 64 feet, 3.25 inches setting a USATF record.

-Carter is one of very few athletes to go to the Olympics multiple times, and she is following the legacy of her father, Michael Carter, who brought home the silver medal in the shot put at the 1984 Summer Olympics in Los Angeles.
+Carter is one of very few athletes to go to the Olympics multiple times.
+She is following the legacy of her father, Michael Carter, who brought home the silver medal in the shot put at the 1984 Summer Olympics in Los Angeles.
 He is also well-known as a three-time Super Bowl winner during his standout career as a nose tackle for the San Francisco 49ers.

 Michelle says her father always downplayed his accomplishments and, instead focused on family life.

 “He didn’t really talk about it.
 That’s one thing he didn’t want to do,” said Carter.
 “He didn’t want to pressure us to do anything he did.
 If we chose it, it had to be on our own.
 Because he didn’t want us to do anything we didn’t enjoy.”